 But Paul has a goal more important than his release.

-He says in verse 20, "according to my earnest expectation and hope that in nothing I shall be ashamed, but with all boldness, as always, so now also Christ will be magnified in my body, whether by life or by death."
-Far more important to Paul than his deliverance from jail was his witness for Christ.

-His "earnest expectation and hope" - his utmost desire - is to not buckle under to the fear of death, or pain of torture.
+He says in verse 20, ^{1:20} "according to my earnest expectation and hope that in nothing I shall be ashamed, but with all boldness, as always, so now also Christ will be magnified in my body, whether by life or by death."
+Far more strategic to Paul than his deliverance from jail was his witness for Christ.
+His ^{1:20} "earnest expectation and hope" - his utmost desire - is to not buckle under to the fear of death, or pain of torture.
 Paul hopes to shine brightly for Jesus until the last ray of light is extinguished from his candle.
-Whether he lives or dies his goal is to magnify Jesus!

-"For to me, to live is Christ, and to die is gain."
-I love how this line reads in the Living Bible, "to me, living means opportunities for Christ, and dying - well, that's better yet!"
+Whether he lives or dies his goal is to magnify Jesus! ^{1:21} "For to me, to live is Christ, and to die is gain."
+I love how this line reads in the Living Bible, ^{Philippine 1:21} "to me, living means opportunities for Christ, and dying - well, that's better yet!"
 Here's why Paul could take joy in any situation - all that mattered to him was Jesus.

-Paul put all of his eggs in one basket.
-Jesus wasn't simply a slice of his pie - Jesus was the whole pie.

-Everything else in his life gained significance only as it related to Jesus.
-Jesus was all that mattered to Paul.
+Paul had placed all of his eggs in one basket.
+Jesus wasn't a piece of the pizza called Paul's life - He was the cheese that covered the whole pizza.
+Jesus is the Big Cheese!
+Everything else in life gained significance only as it related to Jesus.
+Jesus was all that mattered.

-Even his survival paled in comparison to the magnification of Jesus.
+Even Paul's survival paled in comparison to the magnification of Jesus.
 If he lived, he could be used for Christ's glory.
 If he died, he would see Jesus face to face.
-You can't lose when Jesus is all that matters!
+You can't lose when Jesus is all that counts!

 In the movie, "The Wind And The Lion," Sean Connery plays the Raisuli.
-He's the leader of the Berber bandits that fight to resist American and Western Imperialism in the desserts of
+He's the leader of the Berber bandits that fight to resist American and Western Imperialism in the desserts of Morocco.
+At the end of the movie the Raisuli's army gets trounced.

-Morocco.

-At the end of the movie his army gets trounced.

-In the final scene he and his right-hand man are on horseback, riding on the beach.
-His sidekick mourns, "Raisuli we've lost everything.
+And in the final scene he and his right-hand man are riding horseback on the beach, when his sidekick moans, "Raisuli we've lost everything.
 All is drifting on the wind, just as you said.
 We've lost everything."
-With a roguish laugh the Raisuli replies....
-Listen to the audio clip...
+And with a roguish laugh the Raisuli replies... the clip.

 Did you make out what he said, "Ahh, isn't there one thing in your life worth losing everything for?"
 What if I asked you that question.
-Does your life have one big, over-arching purpose that dwarfs everything else?

-If you're a Christian you should.
-There is a cause that transcends life and death... to magnify Christ.
+Does your life have one big, overarching purpose that dwarfs everything else?
+If you're a Christian it should.
+There is a cause that transcends both life and death... to magnify Christ!

-Let me ask you to fill in the blank, "To live is \\\\."
+Let me ask you to fill in the blank, "To live is ."

 How would you answer?
-Work - success - friends - kids sports - sex - hobbies - popularity - security...
+Work - success - friends - kids - sports - sex - hobbies - popularity - security...

 Work that lacks fulfillment?
 Success that's temporary?
 Friends that come and go?
 Kids that'll grow up and leave home?
 Sports you can't play forever?
 Sex that leaves you empty and ashamed?
 Hobbies that grow boring?
 Popularity that's fickle?
 Security that's an illusion?

-Are these things really worth your one and only life?

-Listen to his words again - to live is Christ, to die is gain!
-Paul would go anywhere, do anything for Jesus.
-No sacrifice was too great.
+Are these things really worth your one and only life?Listen to Paul's words again - Philippians 1:21 to live is Christ, to die is gain!
+Paul would go anywhere, do anything for

+Jesus.
+No sacrifice was too great...
 And ironically, no one lived a fuller, more satisfying, more joyful life than Paul.